nitinkhatri749/ML-Practice/README.md

 ### d) Splitting the dataset into the Training set and Test set

-Training set- on which we build Machine Learning model\
+Training set- on which we build Machine Learning model.\
-Test set-a set on which we test the performane of this machine learning model\
+Test set-a set on which we test the performane of this machine learning model.\
 and the performance on the test set shouldn't be different from the performance on the training set.
 ```python
 from sklearn.cross_validation import train_test_split